 These new machines are going to know how to filter out the noise and get us only the information that would be relevant to us at that current time and place.

-The Future of UI
+6. The future of UI design

 User interfaces of the future are going to be integrated with the physical world.
 By pulling the experience away from screens, design is providing users with a more natural and human way of communicating with devices.
 Soon, we’ll all find it common to talk to our devices as if they are our own personal assistants.
 Planning a night out will be as simple as asking Google to reserve a table at your favorite restaurant for 7:00 PM, without any need to open an application or website.
 Screens will still be everywhere, but by using data and contextual information, Zero UI is paving the way for our devices to understand us at a much more intimate and individual level.
 For a more in depth look on Zero UI, take a look at Andy Goodman’s presentation and listen to this podcast.
-Thinking about becoming a UI Designer?
-Then take a look at CareerFoundry’s UI Design Course.